 Disclaimer: I write this from my perspective.
 I was not wired for Corporate America.
 I know some are and not everyone is called to be an entrepreneur, but it is pretty clear to me that this is a part of who I am created to be.
 So for those of you in a situation like mine, I hope this helps.

 Why I wanted to get out

-A little over a year ago I ventured out into self-employment after spending much of the previous decade in the “Rat Race”.
+7 years ago I ventured out into self-employment after spending much of the previous decade in the “Rat Race”.